gwtproject/gwt-site/src/main/markdown/examples.md

     </div>

     <br>
-    The source for these examples as well as others can be found in your GWT distribution under the <code>samples/</code> directory.
+    The source for these examples as well as others can be found in your GWT distribution under the `samples/` directory.
 If you haven't downloaded GWT yet, you can download it <a href="download.html">here</a>.

   </div>
 </div>

-<h2 id="real-world-projects">Real world projects</h2>
+## Real world projects<a id="real-world-projects"></a>

-<p>GWT is being used by tens of thousands of projects around the world.
-Take a look at just a few example of GWT in action:</p>
+GWT is being used by tens of thousands of projects around the world.
+Take a look at just a few example of GWT in action:

 <div class="project">
   <div class="screenshot">